kubanemil/youtube_playlist_info/README.md

 ## Usage

-Run the `retrieve.py` script and follow the prompts to enter a YouTube playlist URL or ID.
+1. Run the `retrieve.py` script and follow the prompts to enter a YouTube playlist URL or ID.

-The script will extract video links from the playlist and save it to a CSV file with a name `playlist_{PLAYLIST_ID}.csv`.
+The script will retrieve video links from the playlist and save it to a CSV file with a name `playlist_{PLAYLIST_ID}.csv`.

-`extract.py` script will extract Title, Views and Duration from the video links and save it into `video_info.csv`.
+2. Run the `extract.py` script to extract data from the links and save it into `info_playlist_{PLAYLIST_ID}.csv`.

-The script will extract video links from the playlist and save it to a CSV file.

 ## Note